makise-homura/kexec-e2k/README.md

 * `-P`: Don't remove PCI Express device implementing current framebuffer (has no effect if `-b` is given)
 * `-B`: Don't reset PCI bridge associtated with PCI Express device implementing current framebuffer (has no effect if `-b` is given)

-Option `-B` is available only if built with `libpci`; if not, option is not recognized as valid and binary acts as if it is always enabled.
+Option `-B` is supported only if built with `libpci`; if not, option is silently skipped and binary acts as if it is always enabled.

 # Limitations